Khalidgithub2020331007/STL/README.md

     clear(): Removes all elements from the vector. insert(iterator, value): Inserts an element at the specified position. erase(iterator): Removes the element at the specified position.
+# Priority Queue
+    push(value): Inserts an element with its priority. pop(): Removes and returns the element with the highest priority. top(): Returns the element with the highest priority without removing it. empty(): Checks if the queue is empty.
+    size(): Returns the number of elements in the queue.